 No facilities on the route.
 Food, drink and toilets available at the YHA.
-Pubs, food, drink and toilets available a short detour from the route in Glenridding village.
-Campsite toilets are for campers only.

 This route has been created by YHA to provide inspiration and to aid planning and preparation of your walk.
 It doesn't replace the need for an OS Map or the OS Maps App to navigate your walk safely.
 Digital maps are a guide and do not always reflect the conditions on the ground, ensure you are aware of your immediate surroundings.